-Tables 4a and b include an overview of the identified breakpoints in the 1995-2021 timeseries of airborne nitrogen deposition, and waterborne and total nitrogen and phosphorus inputs, respectively.
-Further, the tables include statistically significant changes in the section before first breakpoint and in the section after the last break point (if break points are identified) and for the entire time series 1995-2021.
+Tables 6a and 6b include an overview of the identified breakpoints in the 1995-2022 timeseries of airborne nitrogen deposition, and waterborne and total nitrogen and phosphorus inputs, respectively.
+Further, the tables include statistically significant changes since the reference period (1997-2003) and after the last breakpoint (if break points are identified) which is an indication of recent changes.
+As atmospheric deposition of phosphorus was set as an annual fixed rate of 5 kg per km-2 the waterborne inputs determine changes in total phosphorus inputs to the Baltic Sea.
+Main results of the tables are described in the paragraphs before the Results figures 2a-e.